There are lots of trainers... Why should I choose A Different Dog?

 What is the difference between Training and Behaviour?

 One to One Training sessions are designed for teaching your dog or puppy certain behaviours whereas a Behaviour Consultation is aimed at addressing and changing a problem behaviour.
 For example, learning to walk nicely on a lead or learning to come back when called are considered training issues and, therefore, a one to one training session is appropriate.
-However, aggression (for example guarding behaviour or fear-aggression towards other dogs) is a behaviour issue, so a Behaviour Consultation would be more appropriate.
+However, aggression (for example resource-guarding behaviour or fear-aggression towards other dogs) is a behaviour issue, so a Behaviour Package would be more appropriate.

 Why should I choose A Different Dog for Behaviour Support?

 To be able to fully understand and successfully change a dog's behaviour, it requires significantly more expertise than simple training.
-Unlike many others, we are degree-level qualified in canine behaviour and we're also the only local dog trainer/ behaviourist to be approved by the world-renowned trainer Victoria Stilwell, as one of her hand-picked global network of positive trainers (VSPDT).
+A behaviourist should be educated in canine body language and behaviour.

 Do I need to get a referral from my vet to see you?

-We accept referrals from vets.
+We do accept referrals from vets.
 However, you are also more than welcome to get in touch with us directly and arrange a behaviour consultation with us.
-At that point, we will ask for your vet's details so that we can contact them to ask for a medical history to be sent through to us; this should not cost you anything.
-In some cases, your vet may ask for you to visit them before our initial consultation in order to rule out potential medical causes (illness or injury, for example) which need to be addressed before behaviour support can begin.
+At that point, we will ask for your vet's details so that we can contact them to ask for a medical history to be sent through to us and to check that they are happy for us to work with you and your dog.
+This will not cost you anything.
+In some cases (such as if they have not seen your pet for some time), your vet may ask for you to visit them before our initial consultation in order to rule out potential medical causes (illness or injury, for example) which need to be addressed before behaviour support can begin.
 Occasionally, depending on the problem and its severity, it may be that behaviour modification and medical intervention (eg. drug therapy) are required to work alongside each other.
 This is very much determined on a case-by-case basis and we would liaise with your Veterinary Surgeon with regard to this, if this were the case.
 You or your vet can download the Veterinary Referral form on our 'Vets' page.

 What will happen before the Behaviour Consultation?